 Yes if at any point you no longer want dental insurance you can opt out before the monthly invoice.
 But you can not re-enroll once you have dropped the plan.

 Who is our provider?
 Do I get an insurance card?

-Our provider is United Concordia and insurance cards are mailed to individuals based on the address provided upon enrollment.
-But as soon as coverage begins workers are able to use our group plan number along with their social security number to use the plan.
-For dependents, they may need to use the SSN/Tax Id # of the worker/person actually employed at the Co-op.
+Our dental provider is United Concordia, and our vision provider is EyeMed.
+Insurance cards are mailed to individually to participants, based on the addresses provided upon enrollment.
+As soon as coverage begins, workers may access their benefits using the group plan number along with their SSN/Tax ID # - dependents may need to use the SSN/Tax Id # of the worker who they receive benefits through.